 The main scenarios in which we can use Azure HDInsight are:

-Data warehousing is the storage of large volumes of data for retrieval and analysis at any point of time.
+Data warehousing is the storage of large volumes of data for retrieval and analysis at any point in time.
 Data warehouses are maintained by businesses to analyze them and make strategic decisions based on them.

 HDInsight can be used for data warehousing by performing queries at very large scales on structured or unstructured data.

-Want to be job ready?
+Want to be job-ready?
 Check out Intellipaat’s Microsoft Azure certification curated by Industry experts!